 The colonial hill station of Pyin U Lwin was a summer retreat during British rule, its altitude (1070m) and relatively cool climate allowing the British ruling class to escape the fearsome heat of Mandalay and lower Myanmar.
 Then it was called Maymyo (meaning ‘May’s town’ in Burmese, after a British colonel who was stationed there), and is still sometimes referred to by that name.

-It is the colonial legacy that holds the key to the town’s charm, with its beautiful botanical gardens and lovely examples of 19th century country houses, some of which are now hotels – the most well known of which is probably The Candacraig (now called the Thiri Myaing Hotel), a colonial mansion built in 1904 and described in some detail by Paul Theroux in The Great Railway Bazaar.
+Pyin U Lwin’s beautiful botanical gardens are unique in Myanmar and it does retain a number of characteristic examples of 19th century country houses, some of which are now hotels – the most famous of which is probably The Candacraig (now called the Thiri Myaing Hotel), a colonial mansion built in 1904 and described in some detail by Paul Theroux in The Great Railway Bazaar.

 To this day, colourful wooden horse-drawn wagons are one of the primary forms of transport around town.